About Us

 Member

-Norton earned his degree in business marketing from the University of Colorado, where he also received a scholarship to compete in golf (even facing off against Tiger Woods).
+Norton Rainey earned his degree in business marketing from the University of Colorado, where he also received a scholarship to compete in golf, even facing off against Tiger Woods.
 He is a board member at Brave Christian Academy in Denver, an active member of YPO Rocky Mountain, serves as a board member with Evans Scholars, and contributes as a panelist for Golf Digest.
-Norton has been married to Kara for 22 years, and together, they take pride in raising three children, aged between 15 and 18.
+On a personal note, Norton has been married to Kara for 22 years, and together, they take pride in raising three children, aged between 15 and 18.

 Head of School - Non-voting Member